MicrosoftDocs/power-platform/power-platform/guidance/coe/governance-components.md

 It recommends that the app owner take a backup of the app in the event that they would like to restore it at some later point.

-This flow starts the approval process and writes the approval task to the Archive Approval Microsoft Dataverse entity.
+This flow starts the approval process and writes the approval task to the Archive Approval Dataverse table.

 ![App Archive and Clean Up – Start Approval flow](media/coe58.png "App Archive and Clean Up – Start Approval flow")